TymanWasTaken/akairo-typescript-template/README.md

 # Akairo typescript template

-A template for you to start on a disord bot using nodejs, akairo, and typescript.
+A template for you to start making a discord bot using nodejs, akairo, and typescript.

 ## How to set up
 1. Create src/commands, src/listeners, and src/inhibitors